jddunn/tenets/docs/ARCHITECTURE.md

 ## Conclusion

-Tenets represents a fundamental shift in how developers interact with their codebases when working with AI.
 By combining sophisticated NLP/ML techniques with traditional code analysis, git mining, and intelligent caching, we've created a system that truly understands code in context.

 The architecture is designed to be: